TheTrio/Espresso/README.md

 A high level interpreted language based on expressions.
 Built from scratch in Typescript.

+Named after the the [song](https://www.youtube.com/watch?v=eVli-tstM5E) by Sabrina Carpenter.
+And because — expressions.
+One of those is more important than the other.
+And its not the latter :-)

 Some of its features are

 - Dynamic typing